amirdaaee/DNS.py/README.md

 ### writing you own plugins
 to create a plugin for your own:
 1. create a python file in `Plugins` directory. we call this file **plugin module**
 2. define a dict named `CONFIG` in plugin module. this can be used to read custom environmental variables for configuration of plugin.
-DNS.py uses [pydantic](https://pydantic-docs.helpmanual.io/ "pydantic") for settings management. this defined dict will be used for dynamic model fields in pydantic model. read more about [dynamic model creation](https://pydantic-docs.helpmanual.io/usage/models/#dynamic-model-creation "dynamic model creation") to find out how this dict should be properly defined: `name:(type,default_value)`. these coniguration variables will be available to all plugins defined in the module
+DNS.py uses [pydantic](https://pydantic-docs.helpmanual.io/ "pydantic") for settings management. this defined dict will be used for dynamic model fields in pydantic model. read more about [dynamic model creation](https://pydantic-docs.helpmanual.io/usage/models/#dynamic-model-creation "dynamic model creation") to find out how this dict should be properly defined: `name:(type,default_value)`. these configuration variables will be available to all plugins defined in the module
 3. create a class inheriting from `Plugins.Base.BasePlugin`. note that class name should not start with a `_` otherwise DNS.py won't discover it! we call this class **plugin class**
-4. you can add a `CONFIG` varable just like step 2 inside plugin class definition.
-Unlike module level CONFIG, this variables are just avaiable in this plugins class
+4. you can add a `CONFIG` variable just like step 2 inside plugin class definition.
+Unlike module level CONFIG, these variables are just available in this plugins class
 5. you can override ` __init__(self, *args, **kwargs)`, but don't forget to initiate super class afterward. see `Plugins.Base.BasePlugin.__doc__` for more information
 6. define one of the two (or both) methods `before_resolve` or `after_resolve` in plugin class. this can be a formal function or awaitable. `before_resolve` runs before upstream resolve and `after_resolve` runs afterward. see `before_resolve.__doc__`, `after_resolve.__doc__`, [this](https://dnspython.readthedocs.io/en/stable/rdata.html "this") and [this](https://dnspython.readthedocs.io/en/stable/message.html "this") for more information. how to manipulate them. note that this method should return both question and response objects. you can add in/remove from/edit rrset from both question and response messages to be returned to client
 7. `Plugins.Base.BasePlugin.config` gives you module level [no.2] and class level [no.4] configuration data